David Stuart Davies looks at The King in Yellow

-David Stuart Davies looks at a book once described as ‘the most important volume in American supernatural fiction between Poe and the moderns.’
+David Stuart Davies looks at The King in Yellow, a book once described as ‘the most important volume in American supernatural fiction between Poe and the moderns.’

 ‘Achieves notable heights of cosmic fear.’
 H. P. Lovecraft.